 Attending church services, taking classes, and joining discipleship groups or Bible studies are all great ways to grow as a Christian, but nothing strengthens your relationship with God like spending time alone with Him.
-One term used to describe this time alone with God is "quiet time."
 Setting aside time in your day to remove all distractions, open your Bible and just be with Jesus will prove to be one of the greatest practices of your Christian walk.
 Though each person's quiet time with God is unique, almost all involve the following key elements.

 "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work."
 2 Timothy 3:16-17

 The Bible is the clearest way God communicates with His children.
 Through the words of Scripture, God reveals who He is and His will for our lives.
 He shares promises and strengthens our faith.
-During your quiet time, you may read a verse, a chapter, an entire book, or you may use a systematic plan that guides you through all or part of God's Word over a set period of time.
+During your time with the Lord, you may read a verse, a chapter, an entire book, or you may use a systematic plan that guides you through all or part of God's Word over a set period of time.
 Whatever approach you decide to take to reading the Bible, it is a foundational part of spending time with God.

 For examples of systematic Bible reading plans click here.